 A new version of Gravity Forms is released – Gravity Forms v1.7 Beta 1.
 This new version comes with lots of new features.
-This is a beta release and if you want to try latest version of Gravity Forms then you can try it at your own risk.
+This is a beta release and if you want to try the latest version of Gravity Forms then you can try it at your own risk.
 This new version introduces extensive changes to the Gravity Forms admin tools & sets up limitless possibilities for the future.

 In this new version, the Form Settings functionality is rewritten and now it has its own dedicated area and is not contained within the Form Editor.
-This change gives flexibility to expand and enhance not only Form Settings capabilities, but also introduce significant enhancements to the Confirmation and Notifications.
+This change gives the flexibility to expand and enhance not only Form Settings capabilities but also introduce significant enhancements to the Confirmation and Notifications.
 Below you can find the number of changes have been made in this new version:

 Gravity Forms v1.7 Beta 1 – What’s New?